Google Translate Disclaimer

 Find a government service and access your My Government Online Services account.

-Bursaries are offered for clinical placement and nurse educator programs in Saskatchewan.
+Bursaries are offered for clinical placements in Saskatchewan.

 Post-secondary students with a permanent disability may be eligible to receive grant money to purchase education-related services and assistive equipment.